-Part Two: Why Stillness Feels Hard
+Why Stillness Feels Hard

-Do you find that slowing down doesn’t immediately bring you peace?
-It FEELS uncomfortable.
-Do you notice that you get restless, your thoughts begin to rush in, tension builds in your chest, and you realize that your to-do list is encroaching on you - willing you to get moving?
+Do you notice that your thoughts begin to rush in to fill the silence, tension builds in your chest, and you realize that your to-do list is not getting done - willing you to get up?

-Even today, when you try to rest, your sympathetic system might surge with energy (“Do something!”), or your dorsal system might pull you into shutdown (“This is too much.”).
+You may notice that when you try to rest, your sympathetic system might surge with energy (“Do something!”), or your dorsal system might pull you into shutdown (“This is too much.”).

-Survival Mode in Stillness
+Activating Survival Mode in Stillness

 In moments of stillness, the nervous system scans for cues: